 As we mentioned, this is a typical transaction.
-There are numerous opportunities along the road where the process can deviate from the norm.
+There are numerous points along the road at which the process can deviate from the norm.

-When the credit card issuer provides a customer with a payment card, it is essentially extending a line of credit to that consumer.
-The bank provides the financial backing for any transactions made with the card.
-In other words, the bank is assuming the responsibility for the cardholder’s ability to pay off any debt accrued by use of the card.
+When a card issuer provides a customer with a payment card, for instance, they’re extending a line of credit to that consumer.
+The bank provides financial backing for any transactions made with the card.
+In other words, the bank is assuming responsibility for the cardholder’s ability to pay off any debt accrued by use of the card.

-When a bank wants to issue a credit card to their customers, representatives start by working closely with the scheme to craft a co-branded card.
+Also, when a bank wants to issue a credit card to their customers, representatives start by working closely with the network to craft a co-branded card.
 This includes building a rewards program that incentivizes consumers to use the new card over any others they may have.

 Part of the network’s job is to provide customer service while making sure cardholders are able to use their cards as universally as possible.
-The issuing bank, on the other hand, handles individual authorizations, as well as providing ongoing services to the account.
+The issuing bank, on the other hand, handles individual authorizations, and also provides ongoing services to the account.
 These include:

 - Sending card renewals